ppromponas/ppromponas.github.io/_pages/cv.md

 **PhD Research Intern (Jul 2024 - Aug 2024)** \
 _Cisco Systems, \
-Worked on a compiler for Distributed Quantum Computing_
+Worked on a compiler for measurement based Distributed Quantum Computing_

 **PhD Research Intern (May 2023 - Aug 2023)** \
 _Cisco Systems, \
-Worked on a compiler for Distributed Quantum Computing_
+Worked on a compiler for gate based Distributed Quantum Computing_

 **Graduate Teaching Fellow (Jan 2022 - May 2022)** \
 _EENG 310: Signals and Systems, \